“Well… that certainly isn’t a good sign…” Varhi grumbled as they approached the gates.

 “What’s that?”
 Nayleen asked him, having leaned against the wall next to the bed, watching Cyial take care of Varhi who was occasionally hissing inhales of breath through his teeth as Cyial tried to get him as comfortable as he could.

 Sairek lifted himself onto his feet from the bed and turned around to face all of them, still looking at the diary, he began quoting from it.
 “At Avotash’s orders, we’ve begun digging deeper into the mines.
-The readings were correct, but also wrong.
-There was something there, but what we’ve found is so terrifying, I think it would change the world…
+The readings weren't entirely correct but they also weren't wrong.
+There was something there, but what we’ve found is so terrifying, I think it would change the world if it actually got out to the public…

 I need time to think and deliberate on this.
-My decision could make history.
-Perhaps I will move my private study into the mines themselves.
+My decision could make history but it could easily be used for terrible acts if known by the wrong person.
+Perhaps I will move my private study into the mines themselves for more secrey.
 For now, I’ve sealed the area off and faked a small mining accident, and have sworn the miners who made the discovery not to tell anyone about this.
 They too seem to understand the urgency of the situation and why no one else can know about this right now.
 I don’t think I’ll have trouble keeping them quiet.”

 Sairek glanced back up from the book, “There’s one more short entry.”
 He said, before glancing back down and quoting the last passage.